calooper/Jets/README.md

 8. Remove a jet from Fleet
 9. Quit

-The menu was created from a while-loop switch statement that stops when the user selects option 9.
+The menu was created with a while-loop switch statement that stops when the user selects option 9.
 Options 5 & 6 call classes that use implemented interfaces.
 Option 7 allows a user to add a jet while option 8 allows a user to remove one.
 The users add or remove changes are reflected when the user choose the option to